Updated January 23, 2019

-627.6 - Motor vehicle up to $7,000; musical instruments, appliances, household furnishing, clothing and its storage containers as well as other personal property up to $7,000; books, pictures, paintings, portraits, and bibles up to $1,000 total; burial plot up to 1 acre; Jewelry up to $2,000; health aids; wedding and engagement rings, if purchased after marriage or within the last 2 years there is a limit of $7,000 (minus any amounts used under the general jewelry exemption); rifle or musket; shotgun; residential utility or security deposits up to $500 or advance of rent; wrongful death proceeds need for support.
+627.6 - Musical instruments, appliances, household furnishing, clothing and its storage containers as well as other personal property up to $7,000; books, pictures, paintings, portraits, and Bibles up to $1,000 total; burial plot up to 1 acre; jewelry up to $2,000; health aids; wedding and engagement rings, if purchased after marriage or within the last 2 years there is a limit of $7,000 (minus any amounts used under the general jewelry exemption); rifle or musket; shotgun; residential utility or security deposits up to $500 or advance of rent; wrongful death proceeds need for support.